We have shipped SysKit Monitor 8.3.0. This minor release brings new features and improvements.

 - Improved logic for server deletion and cases which caused timeouts and deadlocks.

-- WMI repository consistency check was failing due to incorrect handling of returned value.
+- WMI repository consistency check was failing due to incorrect handling of the returned value.